springjanssen/likewars/README.md

 🚀 Getting Started

-    Download the Game: Get the latest version of Like Wars from [Your Download Link].
     Create an Account: Sign up to join the community and start your word journey.
     Join a Daily Challenge: Select your word and see how it ranks against others.
     Track Your Progress: Monitor your scores and climb the leaderboard!